yyued/CRChecker/README.md

 use ` [CRChecker addCustomClassPrefix:@"Demo"];`

-Else remove it, CRChecker will check all classes including system library.
+CRChecker will record all Classes belong [NSBundle MainBundle]

+V1.0.1 And now, you are able to access(debug) every objects. ~ 2014.11.29